mprevide/docs/source/internal-communication.rst

 In this figure, a client creates a new device using the token retrieved in :numref:`initial_authentication`.
-This request is analyzed by Kong, which will invoke Auth to check whether the user set in the token is allowed to ``POST`` to ``/device`` endpoint.
+This request is analyzed by Kong, which will invoke Keycloak TODO to check whether the user set in the token is allowed to ``POST`` to ``/device`` endpoint.
 Only after the approval of such request, Kong will forward it to DeviceManager.